Summary of our market study

-The number of horse-riding licensees shows a modest decline over a six-year period, falling by 11%.
+The number of horse-riding licensees has declined by 11% over a six-year period.
 Nevertheless, the sport retains its position as the fourth most popular national sport.
-This sector mainly comprises disciplines such as show jumping, dressage and eventing, with the majority of competition participants engaging at club and amateur level.
+This sector includes disciplines such as show jumping, dressage and eventing.
+The majority of competition participants are club members.

 • France Galop and Le Trot: The pillars of the racing industry